Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "…That long, huh?
 Well.
 In that case—" the Straightshield Champion tore a terrible slash across Cytosis chest.

 Cytosis locked the pain receptors down.
-The wound wasn’t fatal, and even if it was...well, discontinuity wouldn’t be much *fun* but his restored backup persona would only suffer the equivalent of a few hours of amnesia.
+The wound wasn’t fatal, and even if it was... well, discontinuity wouldn’t be much *fun* but his restored backup persona would only suffer the equivalent of a few hours of amnesia.

 Of course, he *as he was now* would be dead, but rationalizing that particular problem was old hat to a digital sapient.